WARP-LAB/WARP-GUIDES-WEBPACK/readme.md

 This is a quick, on demand and yet unedited/untested guide how to set up [webpack](https://webpack.js.org) build system (in the moment you drop [gulp](http://gulpjs.com) on when you haven't used any building/packing system before).

 Originally this was written in times when webpack just came out and documentation, both official as well as users', was sparse and bad.
 Now there are many excellent *Hello World* as well as in in-depth tutorials on webpack.
-Many projects offer boilerplates to stydy from.
+Many projects offer boilerplates to study from.
 But I try to keep this up to date anyways.

 Put together by @kroko for the new colleagues that see webpack for the first time.
 However I tried to formulate things in a way so that other random readers may also benefit.
 _While doing edits I realised that notes should be made for some basic npm stuff as the reality is - there are people who haven't used any building tools or even npm before (not-Node.js backend guys - PHP/ROR/... - leaning towards full stack of frontend), but want to jump in webpack.
 So this assumes entry level knowledge in Node/NPM._